esoterictemplates/template/IDEAS.md

   - Godot project template.
   - Unity project template.
 - Remove year from copyright notice as I would have to maintain this?
+- Rename this to just "Template" for simplicity and possible consistency.

 ## Won't Implement